Virtual Terminal

 There are two conditions under which emails are not sent to supporters:

-- If no email address is entered in Virtual Terminal
+• If no email address for the supporter is entered in the Virtual Terminal

 Additional notes

-If you wish to display instructions, call scripts or other notes alongside the Virtual Terminal, enable the Show additional notes during Virtual Terminal checkout option in the Dashboard settings for the Virtual Terminal and add your text.
+If you wish to display instructions, call scripts or other notes for your users alongside the Virtual Terminal, enable the Show additional notes during Virtual Terminal checkout option in the Dashboard settings for the Virtual Terminal and add your text.

 Saved payment methods

-When a donation is processed using Fundraise Up, the payment details are tokenized and securely stored in Stripe.
-These payment details can later be reused to process new donations using Virtual Terminal.
+When a recurring donation is processed through Fundraise Up, the payment details are tokenized and securely stored in Stripe.
+These payment details can later be reused to process new donations, both one-time and recurring, using the Virtual Terminal.

 Compatible payment methods include: